 Reusable sharps that are contaminated with blood or other potentially infectious materials shall not be stored or processed in a manner that requires employees to reach by hand into the containers where these sharps have been placed.

 Broken glassware which may be contaminated shall not be picked up directly with the hands.
 It shall be cleaned up using mechanical means, such as a brush and dustpan, tongs or forceps and disposed of in sharps container or hard wall containers.
-Disposal of any contaminated materials shall be labeled with a fluorescent orange or orange-red label that is affixed as close as feasible to the container by removal.
-The marked material shall include the following label:

 10.2 Regulated Waste